Kutaisi: Local celebrations

 Kutaisoba is the most important holiday in Kutaisi.
 It is celebrated on 2 May.
 On this day the population of Kutaisi crowds into the central park, with their children and celebrate together.

 Some people make masks and there are many kinds of performances.
 Also, children sell chamomiles.
 It is an old tradition, in the past ladies collected money for poor people, so today children also collect money for them.

 On Kutaisoba one can see traditional Georgian dances and can hear folk music.
 Also, it is an old tradition to go to the forest, which is near Kutaisi.
 Families barbecue and play games.
-On this day, people wear traditional clothes, choxa.
+On this day, people wear traditional clothes, Chokha.
 There is a tradition of writing lyrics that have been written by writers from Kutaisi, and then airplanes throw them from the sky.
 There is also a competition in different kinds of martial arts.